-1.16 Worcestershire's natural and historic environment helps to define our county.
+1.17 Worcestershire's natural and historic environment helps to define our county.
 It provides a strong sense of place and attracts and retains people and businesses.
-GI contributes a vast range of benefits to the economy and to local communities which are sometimes overlooked.
+GI contributes a vast and sometimes overlooked range of benefits to the economy and to local communities.
 Investing in multi-functional Green Infrastructure will:

-Figure 2.
+Figure 1.
 Benefits of multifunctional Green Infrastructure

-- Strengthen our economy: The UK's stock of natural capital assets has been valued at £1.2 trillion, with £15 billion of this attributable to the tourism and recreation sectors.
-Protecting natural areas can deliver economic returns that are 100 times greater than the cost of their protection and maintenance.
-There were 21,600 full-time equivalent (FTE) employees in nature-based jobs in the UK in 2019. - Support the green economy: Green Infrastructure will support the green economy through the provision of goods such as biofuels, which offer renewable energy opportunities.
+- Strengthen our economy: The UK's stock of natural capital assets has been valued at £1.2 trillion, with £15 billion of this attributable to the tourism and recreation sectors5.
+Protecting natural areas can deliver economic returns that are 100 times greater than the cost of their protection and maintenance6.
+There were 21,600 full-time equivalent (FTE) employees in nature-based jobs in the UK in 20197. - Support the green economy: Green Infrastructure can support the green economy through the provision of goods such as biofuels, which offer renewable energy opportunities.
 Technological innovation in this area will enable business growth, skills development and new employment opportunities.
 Worcestershire's Low Carbon and Environmental Goods and Services sector was worth £1.5bn to the Worcestershire economy in 2019/20, as indicated by the value of sales in the sector.
-These sales were generated by over 700 businesses that employed over 11,000 people in the sector in 2019/20. - Attract Investment: The quality of the natural environment forms a key part of the Worcestershire 'offer' for businesses seeking to locate in the county, with many businesses citing quality of life potential as being a key factor in their choice of business location.
-In addition, the Worcestershire LEP energy strategy recognises that the natural environment of Worcestershire is a key USP that can support the inward investment proposition for the county.
-There will also be future opportunities for receiving financial investment for natural capital enhancement through emerging markets around Biodiversity Net Gain, carbon etc. - Build on Worcestershire's reputation as an attractive place to live: 9 out of 10 adults identify parks, playgrounds and green spaces as important in making their neighbourhood a good place to live or work.
+These sales were generated by over 700 businesses that employed over 11,000 people in the sector in 2019/208. - Attract Investment: The quality of the natural environment forms a key part of the Worcestershire 'offer' for businesses seeking to locate in the county, with many businesses citing quality of life potential as being a key factor in their choice of business location.
+In addition, the Worcestershire LEP energy strategy recognises that the natural environment of Worcestershire is a key USP that can support the inward investment proposition for the county9.
+There will also be future opportunities for receiving financial investment for natural capital enhancement through emerging markets around Biodiversity Net Gain, carbon etc. - Build on Worcestershire's reputation as an attractive place to live: 65% of people report that being able to access nature and green space in their local area has always been important to them10.
 Being located within 500 metres of publicly accessible green or blue infrastructure adds £3,146 to the average property price.
-Having a view of green space was estimated to have added £9.6 billion to property prices in the UK over a 12-month period (2016).
+Having a view of green space was estimated to have added £9.6 billion to property prices in the UK over a 12-month period (2016).11

-The People and Nature survey in 2020 found that the vast majority of adults (89 per cent) agreed or strongly agreed that green and natural spaces should be good places for mental health and wellbeing, with 30 per cent reporting visiting local green and natural spaces more than usual during the Covid pandemic.
-In the Worcestershire Viewpoint Survey 2021 access to nature and parks and open spaces were 2 of the top 5 things residents thought made somewhere a good place to live.
-In 2020, the official ONS data showed the rating for happiness in Worcestershire was 7.34, above the national average of 7.33.
+The People and Nature12 survey in 2020 found that the vast majority of adults (89 per cent) agreed or strongly agreed that green and natural spaces should be good places for mental health and wellbeing, with 30 per cent reporting visiting local green and natural spaces more than usual during the Covid pandemic.
+In the Worcestershire Viewpoint Survey 2021 access to nature and parks and open spaces were two of the top five things residents thought made somewhere a good place to live.
+In 2020, the official ONS data showed the rating for happiness in Worcestershire was slightly above the national average13.